 The key is to zero in on the metrics that matter, the ones most closely aligned with your objectives throughout the funnel.
 While the ultimate goal is to generate revenues, it's important to measure the effectiveness of each program and interaction designed to push prospects into and through the funnel.

 In other words, you need to track and measure the right metrics for each marketing tactic as prospects move from awareness to purchase.
 Only in this way can you make smart decisions about which programs to cut and which to keep, and continually improve your efforts over time.

-KEEP IT SIMPLE with A TWO-STAGE FUNNEL Keep it Simple with a Two-Stage Funnel
+Keep it Simple with a Two-Stage Funnel